 But as soon as you have motion in your frame, shutter speed becomes an important artistic consideration.
 And true, to a large extent you can control your shutter speed by manipulating your aperture, but what happens when you can’t?
 For example, say you’re shooting a field of flowers.
 There’s a breeze blowing so you know you need to target a relatively fast shutter speed.
 The problem is, you’ve chosen an in-your-face composition and you need f/16 to get the full depth of field for the scene.
 At ISO 100 the resulting shutter speed is slow enough that each flower becomes a halo of motion blur.
 If you open up your aperture to get a quicker shutter then you will lose focus on your foreground flowers.
 So your only option is to increase your ISO.
 Which allows you to make a good exposure at a faster shutter speed.

-At the end of the day, the rule for ISO is straightforward (at least for nature photography): leave your ISO at its lowest base setting and only change it when you are targeting a specific shutter speed for your photo when you can’t change your aperture.
+At the end of the day, the rule for ISO setting is straightforward (at least for nature photography): leave your ISO setting at its lowest and only change it when you are targeting a specific shutter speed for your photo when you can’t change your aperture.

 What do you think?
 Are there other times when you should change your ISO, or does this simple rule cover all the bases?
 Let me know what you think in the comments!